 The Costa del Sol here in Spain boasts some of the best beaches in the world which are visited by millions of people each year.
-The beaches here are relatively safe yet this year we have been visited by some unwelcome guests, of the gelatinous kind.
+The beaches here are relatively safe yet in recent years we have been visited by some unwelcome guests, of the gelatinous kind.

 Experts have stated that the recent increase in numbers may be caused by an increase in the seas temperature.
 Others believe that over fishing of the waters are to blame with a decline in natural predators such as swordfish, turtles and tuna.